 Don't get me wrong. for the most part I live day-to-day occupying my time in pursuits that relax me, and on a few occasions, I find something rewarding.
 I'm not living in total misery.
 The major part of my days now, I spend working/playing on my computer and watching TV later on.
 Four days a week I jog for thirty minutes and another two days I do a half hour of weight training.
 I know these are good for my mental health, as well as my physical wellbeing.
 I read and do Sudoku puzzles.
 So, like my Avatar states, "I will acquiesce to things I disagree with that I can't change," even though they bother me.
 It is amazing how we can learn to live in surroundings that are horrible, and yet feel safe and comfortable.
 Tonight, I should be OK, but last night was a nightmare.
 It only took one thing to set me to thinking about all the issues I have here at home.
 This writing helps me to re-acquiesce.

 The way I look at it is, if I take action to correct an issue, it will lead to a fight.
-If I ignore it, which I've become pretty good at doing, it will come up again and frustrate me, again.
+If I ignore it, which I've become fairly good at doing, it will come up again and frustrate me, again.
 So we peacefully co-exist.
 The one thing I can be sure of is that my wife and family will not read this.
 Unlike what professionals have been telling us for years is that wives are upset that their husbands do not open up enough.
 Yeah right.
 The few times I opened up to her, on issues not related to her, she did what they tell us not to do, that is try to solve the problem for us.
 If I tried to open up to her about her it would lead to all-out war.
 It's just not worth it.

 Again, back to why we (not me personally) stay married.
 As we age our options diminish, as well as our bodies.
 The pain of a failed long-term relationship makes it increasingly difficult to start and build new ones.
 It's not the same for widows and widowers or even the young that get divorced.
 Widows and widowers have no choice but to start over.
 Younger people heal faster and are still marketable, so to speak.
 What we are willing to accept as we age changes.
 The physical changes don't help much either.
 Our six packs become beer barrels.